 What is personal productivity?

 The term can be applied to individuals, organizations, or nations.
-In fact, the ability to reach high productivity is one of the most important factors in building wealth on a national level.
+In fact, the ability to reach high productivity is one of the most significant factors in building wealth on a national level.
+It defines productivity across both personal and economic dimensions.

-For example, the Eurostat data implies, that the relation between the time worked and the GDP per capita is directly opposite.
-Nations with the longest hours worked a week get the worst results with Turkey employees working for over 45 hours a week and delivering $9,042 GDP yearly.
+For example, the Eurostat data implies that the relation between the time worked, and the GDP per person is directly opposite.
+Nations with the longest hours worked a week get the worst results, with Turkey employees working for over 45 hours a week and delivering $9,042 GDP yearly.
 On the other side, there are employees from the Netherlands who deliver $52,447 of GDP yearly while working only for 30.4 hours per week.
+This proves that the number of tasks and hours of work are not as essential as optimizing how you spend your time.

 The wealth of individuals